kvankova/code-embedder/README.md

 ...
 [Comment sign] code_embedder:section_name end
 ```
 The comment sign is the one that is used in the script file, e.g. `#` for Python, or `//` for JavaScript.
+For example, in python script you add `# code_embedder:A start` and `# code_embedder:A end` to new lines to mark the start and end of the section `A` you want to include in the `README`.

 The `section_name` must be unique in the file, otherwise the Code-Embedder will use the first section found.

 ### 🧩 **Object** updates
 In the `README` (or other markdown) file, the object of the script is marked with the following tag: